awsdocs/aws-kms-developer-guide/doc_source/viewing-keys-console.md

 # Viewing KMS keys in the console<a name="viewing-keys-console"></a>

-In the AWS Management Console, you can view lists of your KMS keys and details about each KMS key\.
+In the AWS Management Console, you can view lists of your KMS keys in the account and Region and details about each KMS key\.

+**Note**
+The AWS KMS console displays the KMS keys that you have [permission to view](customer-managed-policies.md#iam-policy-example-read-only-console) in your account and Region\.
+KMS keys in other AWS accounts do not appear in the console, even if you have permission to view, manage, and use them\.
+To view KMS keys in other accounts, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation\.

 **Topics**
 + [Navigating to the key tables](#viewing-console-navigate)